W-Mills/rust-book/README.md

 let new_square = Rectangle::square(10);
 ```
 ---
-# Enums and Pattern Matching Ch.6
+# Enums and Pattern Matching: Ch.6
 - Enums allow defining a type by enumerating its possible variants
   - A way of saying "a value is one of a possible set of values"
   - An enum value can only be one of its variants